SilverServerT/LockControl/README.md

 1. Click the 🔍 debug button in the bottom right
 2. Check the debug panel for error messages
 3. Use the "Clear Cache & Reload" button if needed

+### Lock State Issues
+1. Use the "Clear All States" debug button to reset all states
+2. Verify the lock state in Home Assistant
+3. Check the debug panel for state transition errors

 ### Configuration Issues
 1. Verify your `config.js` file is in the correct location